Bill Spivey: Later life

 After retiring from basketball, Spivey became a businessman, and moved back to Kentucky.
 The majority of his jobs involved sales; these included the selling of building materials and insurance.
 He also helped to develop real estate and owned restaurants, including a Lexington-based eatery, Bill Spivey's Restaurant and Lounge.
 For a time he was the state's deputy insurance commissioner.
 Spivey ran in the primary election for Lieutenant Governor of Kentucky in 1983 as a Democrat, but came in last in the seven-person race.

-Spivey made his final public appearance in 1991, at a reunion of the 1951 Kentucky Wildcats team in Lexington.
+Spivey made his final public appearance in 1991, at a reunion of the 1950–51 Kentucky Wildcats men's basketball team in Lexington.
 Writer Greg Doyel says that "he was a recluse" at the time.
 According to his wife, Audrey Spivey, "He never got over [his accusation in the 1951 college basketball scandal].
 Bill could not let that go.
 He was just devastated."
 Then living in Daytona Beach, Florida, he was later hurt in an automobile accident, which aggravated a lower-back injury.
 Spivey's son, Cashton, said that "He never made a full recovery from that.
 It affected his posture, and he had chronic pain from that."
 In a post-accident bone grafting operation, a piece of equipment became lodged in Spivey's lower back; according to Cashton, he won a small amount from the hospital in a lawsuit.

 Spivey moved to Quepos, Costa Rica, around 1993, after vacationing there with a friend six months before.
 Audrey did not come with him, although the couple did not separate legally.
 On May 8, 1995, he was found dead of natural causes at the age of 66.
 Spivey received two notable honors posthumously: his jersey number, 77, was retired by the University of Kentucky in January 2000, and the Kentucky Sports Hall of Fame inducted him in September 2004.